siddhantdrk/MyCollegeX/README.md

 # MyCollegeX
-An all in one College/Institute/University App
+An all in one College/Institute/University Android Application.

 # OverView
 - MyCollegeX app provides an user friendly platform for the college students belonging to senior category to sell their belongings which could be very much useful for juniors such as laptops, books, coolers, and other daily life  usable things.